HaochenZ11/CMU-VLA-Challenge/README.md

 ## Evaluation
 The submitted code will be pulled and evaluated with 3 Unity environment models which have been held from the released data.
-Each scene will be unknown and the module will be given some time to explore the scene before being sent any language commands and the vehicles will be reset to their initial starting position in the scene beforehand.
+Each scene will be unknown and the module has a set amount of time to explore and answer the question (see [timing](#timing) for more details).
 The test scenes are of similar style to the provided training scenes. **The system will be relaunched for each language command tested such that information collected from previously exploring the scene is not retained.** Note that the information onboard the system that is allowed to be used at test time is limited to what is listed in [System Outputs](#system-outputs).

 Evaluation is performed by a `challenge_evaluation_node` whose source code is not made public.
 The evaluation node will be started along with the team-provided AI module and the system at the same time, and publishes a single question each startup as a ROS String message on the following topic at a rate of 1Hz: